diegovalle/new.crimenmexico/README.md

 key_file: /root/.ssh/crimenmexico
 ```

-This key is needed to copy the website to the staging server.
+The ssh key is needed to copy the website to the staging server.

 Once the instance is
 setup you can run the build.sh script in the new.crimenmexico